Excerpted imagery from photography by Kris Saknussemm

 "Are you proposing to find Kartoosh in that thimble?"
 I said, alarmed.

-"Mr. Pedrick," he said, looking about, "it is incumbent that we keep the secret of Kartoosh and its inestimable values as tenderly held as an infant babe.
+"Mr. Pedrick," he said, looking about, "it is incumbent we keep the secret of Kartoosh and its inestimable values as tenderly held as an infant babe.
 To that end, a fine, seaworthy vessel requiring the smallest crew possible, is the urgent choice.
 The fact that none of them understands English is optimal, too."

 "Nor do we understand them," I said.
 "They might be discussing cutting our throats?"